Someone needs an Epipen.

 - In Daddy Day Care, Phil tries to remove a hornet's nest from the porch... by poking it with a stick.
 The kids who were safe indoors, however, thought it was quite a hoot!

 - My Girl: Poor Tom Sennett.

 - The remake of The Wicker Man features the lead character accidentally walking into a grouping of hives before running away.
-Later on the bees are used as a form or torture but it's a pretty forgettable scene.
+Later on the bees are used as a form of torture.

 - In The Emperor's New Groove, villainess Yzma suffers through an example of this, while her oblivious henchman Kronk engages in bird-spotting.

 - Pendragon turned this Up to Eleven in The Pilgrims of Rayne with killer quig bees.

 - Dramatic/Tear Jerker/Death by Newbery Medal example: the children's book A Taste of Blackberries is about a boy whose friend is allergic to bee stings and dies when they and some other kids get swarmed one day.
 The main character finds this absurd when he's told, because to him, bee stings are just a minor inconvenience, not a potentially lethal danger.